Namibia

 Day 12: We’ll take our reluctant leave of Etosha and begin the return journey to Windhoek, but before we reach there we have one final place to visit, the renowned Waterberg Plateau.
 This dramatic and very prominent feature rises some 700 feet out of the eastern plains.
 Our lodge is located at the end of a long valley and is surrounded on three sides by towering sandstone cliffs.
 There is a natural spring that supports a tropical environment around the lodge and creates a wonderfully relaxing place to end our tour.
 Night at Waterberg Wilderness Lodge.

-Day 13: We have all day to explore this area.
+Day 13: We'll have all day to explore this area.
 The dense woodland on the approach to the lodge is where we may find parties of the striking Southern Pied Babbler or White-crested Helmet Shrike.
 The rocky cliffs are the perfect habitat for Bradfield’s Hornbill, and we’ll be listening for their distinctive whistling call, while there will be another chance to locate Hartlaub’s Spurfowl and Rockrunner.
 This is probably our best location for Rüppell’s Parrot, as this attractive bird, a near endemic, can often be found feeding on the seedpods of tall acacia trees around the lodge.
-Other species we may come across today include African Hawk and Wahlberg’s Eagle, Peregrine Falcon, Little Sparrowhawk, Lesser Honeyguide and White-bellied Sunbird.
+Other species we may come across today include African Hawk- and Wahlberg’s Eagles, Peregrine Falcon, Little Sparrowhawk, Lesser Honeyguide and White-bellied Sunbird.
 As night falls, we may find the diminutive Lesser Bushbaby bouncing around the trees, and a feeding station is regularly visited by a Cape Porcupine.
 Night at Waterberg Wilderness Lodge.

 Tour Information (Click to see more)